wodby/docs/infrastructure/containers/README.md

 # Containers

 Infrastructure provided by Wodby is powered by docker containers.
-Light-weight containers based on <a href="http://alpinelinux.org" target="_blank">Alpine Linux</a>.
+Our light-weight containers are based on <a href="http://alpinelinux.org" target="_blank">Alpine Linux</a>.

 * [How to access containers](access.md)